slatedocs/slate/source/includes/stackpath/_firewallrules.md

 Query Params | &nbsp;
 ---- | -----------
 `siteId`<br/>*UUID* | The ID of the site for which the firewall rule is applied to.
 This parameter is required.
+`action`<br/>*string* | Filter IP addresses, which are either ALLOW or BLOCK.
+This parameter is optional.
+If not provided, it will return both the type of IP addresses.

 Attributes | &nbsp;
 ------- | -----------